Org Babel API

 To expand a variable, in the context of Org babel, means to assign a header variable as a variable within the language runtime.

-For example, the named table tbl
+For example, the table named tbl

 gets "expanded" and assigned to